 You’re going to let them smoke for about 90 minutes, then kick up the temperature in your smoker to 350°F to crisp up that bacon.
 Let them cook at 350°F for another 10 minutes, then grab some barbecue sauce and a basting brush.

-For this recipe, I used the PS Seasoning Bourbon Barrel whiskey BBQ sauce.
+I used the PS Seasoning Bourbon Barrel whiskey BBQ sauce for this recipe.
 It’s a tangy sauce that is infused with barrel-aged bourbon and molasses.
 If you prefer to make your own barbecue sauce at home, here are 13 BBQ Sauces You Can Make at Home.

 Looking for more great sides with bacon?